FortiGate

 Description

-This article describes that in FortiOS there are some processes such as the IPS engine, WAD and SSL VPN which are spawning a child process for each CPU core.
+This article describes how to reduce memory usage by reducing some processes in FortiOS such as the IPS engine, WAD and SSL VPN which spawn a child process for each CPU core.

 Each of the spawned child processes will have some memory allocated to it regardless of the traffic load.

-For some units with multi-core CPUs and less amount of memory, mainly 'E' series such as 30E, 60E and 90E this can create an issue with memory usage.
+For some units with multi-core CPUs and less amount of memory, mainly 'E' or 'F' series such as 30E, 60E and 90E this can create an issue with memory usage.

 Solution

-To solve such issues, it is recommended to decrease the number of instances spawned by those processes.
+To solve memory usage issues, it is recommended to decrease the number of instances spawned by the aforementioned processes.

 Confirm the number of instances spawned: